 Our centers and institutes in the College support research and education in the specialized science and math disciplines of the 21st Century.
 The College strongly supports links to relevant industries and has strong relationships with surrounding K-12 schools.
 The reach of the College of Science and Mathematics extends beyond the campus, sharing its programs and research expertise through regional, national and international collaborations with academic, state and national labs and industries.

 We create evolving programs that cross disciplines and respond to regional, national and global needs.
-The College amasses a broad offering of excellent undergraduate and graduate programs in the sciences, coupled with unique and in-demand transdisciplinary programs that address societal needs in data science and digital security, sustainability, pharmaceutical life sciences, science and math teacher education, and health care including:
+The College amasses a broad offering of excellent undergraduate and graduate programs in the sciences, coupled with unique and in-demand transdisciplinary programs that address societal needs in data science and digital security, pharmaceutical life sciences, science and math teacher education, and health care including:

 - Degrees in Marine Biology and Coastal Sciences